GuangyaoDou/CPA02/README.md

 ## Installation
-Download the project from github and download nodejs and npm from https://nodejs.org and cd into the folder
+Download the project from github and download nodejs and npm from https://nodejs.org and cd into the folder.

+Make sure you replace the MongoDB URL, the secret key, and the PORT number before you start using this app.

 Install the packages with
 ``` bash